nRF Connect SDK Intermediate

 Devicetree bindings define the compatible property.
 It declares requirements on the contents of devicetree nodes, and provides semantic information about the contents of valid nodes.

-This time, we are creating a custom driver for the existing API, so there is no need to add any additional field.
+This time, we are creating a custom driver for the existing API, so there is no need to add any additional fields.
 We can copy the original binding for the bme280 sensor from <nRF Connect SDK Install Path>/zephyr/dts/bindings/sensor/bosch,bme280-spi.yaml and adjust the file name and content to match our custom driver.

 Create the file zephyr,custom-bme280.yaml and input the following lines: